willbaldlygo/Able_Seek/README.md

 # Able2 - Multi-Agent AI Assistant

+##Testing Claude Code's ability to manage a build directly from the mobile app.

 **Phase 1: Foundation & Multi-Agent Architecture**

 Able2 is an evolution of Able mk I, transforming a sophisticated PDF research assistant into a multi-agent autonomous AI system with advanced knowledge retrieval, context awareness, and intelligent orchestration.